DeadGolden0/AES-Decryptor/README.md

 ## ⚠️ Disclaimer
 > [!CAUTION]
 > I disclaim all responsibility for the use of this software.
-This software is provided for educational purposes only and should not be used for any other purpose.

-> The user assumes full responsibility for the consequences of its use.
+This software is provided for educational purposes only and should not be used for any other purpose.\nThe user assumes full responsibility for the consequences of its use.

 ## 🤝 Contributing